Quebec - Data Protection Overview

 - the context in which the information is disseminated;

-- the time elapsed between the dissemination of the information and the request made under this section; and
+- the time elapsed between the dissemination of the information and the request made; and

 - where the information concerns a criminal or penal procedure, the obtaining of a pardon or the application of a restriction on the accessibility of records of the courts of justice.